 Inflation and the Middle Class

-The process of India budget is crucial to controlling inflation because it makes use of fiscal tools like taxes, subsidies, and government spending.
-In contrast, middle-class households continue to lag in servicing increasing expenses, considering that their earnings do not enhance to the same extent as inflation.
+The process of the India budget is crucial to controlling inflation because it makes use of fiscal tools like taxes, subsidies, and government spending.
+In contrast, middle-class households continue to lag in servicing increasing expenses, considering that their earnings do not increase to the same extent as inflation.

 Expectations prior to the India budget 2025